ubolonton/emacs-module-rs/guide/src/overview.md

 `emacs-module-rs` provides high-level Rust binding and tools to write Emacs's dynamic modules.
 It is easy to use if you know either Rust or Emacs.

-It currently supports stable Rust, Emacs 25/26, macOS/Linux.
+It currently supports stable Rust 1.36+, Emacs 25/26, macOS/Linux.

 ## Known Issues